neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 - [ ] Provide the [handout](session-name.md) for the students
 - [ ] Open the handout and walk the students through the tasks
-- [ ] Divide the students in groups
+- [ ] Divide the students in groups of 2 - 3
 - [ ] Remind them of the ground rules (Meet again 30min before lunchbreak in the classroom / They can ask the coaches for help at any time / Always help each other / Take a break when you need it in the next 1.5h/ Keep an eye on Slack)

 ---

 ## Evaluate: Recap of the assignment / Discussion of MVP / Solution

-- Ask the students how easy or difficult this workflow was for them
+- [ ] Ask the students how easy or difficult this workflow was for them
-- If it was difficult you can calm them and say that we will do it so many times during the bootcamp that they will dream of the git workflow.
+- [ ] If it was difficult you can calm them and say that we will do it so many times during the bootcamp that they will dream of the git workflow.
-- Optional if you feel like they need a compact, visual overview: <br>
+  > - [ ] Optional if you feel like they need a compact, visual overview: <br>
-  Let the students repeat the whole workflow and write the keywords and commands in an excalidraw.
+  >       Let the students repeat the whole workflow and write the keywords and commands in an excalidraw.

 ---

 ## Checkout

-> 💡 In case the students seem frustrated try to find some encouraging words (e.g. remind them of how far they have come already) :)

 - [ ] Summarize the day by repeating all the topics that were discussed
 - [ ] Highlight the progress of the day